PSPDFKit-labs/libdispatch/Readme.md

 ## Known Issues
 - 2014-10-01 - Dispatch Sources of type `DISPATCH_SOURCE_TYPE_VNODE` are
-  misbehaving, and best avoided until I have time to investigate.
-It's likely an issue with the underlying libkqueue.
+  unreliable, and should be avoided for now.

 ## Testing
 See the `run-tests.py` script in `testing/`.